The unified cross-disciplinary model of the operation of neurons: Membrane's electricity

 \subsection{Electrolytes}

-Specific chemical substances can naturally hold either a positive or negative electrical charge and react to their micro-, macro-, and thermodynamic environments.
-A molecule has internal electric forces that keep its ions in place, so it has two charge centers (dipoles).
-When another dipole or a macroscopic external electric field (which can be of electrical or chemical origin) appears near the molecule, its perturbing effect can affect the relation of the ions to each other.
+Specific chemical substances can naturally hold either a positive or negative electrical charge and react to their micro-, macro-, and electrical/mechanical/thermodynamic environments.
+A molecule has internal electrical forces that keep its ions in place, so it has two charge centers (dipoles).
+When another dipole or a macroscopic external electrical field (which can be of electrical, magnetic, mechanical, or chemical origin) appears near the molecule, its perturbing effect can affect the relation of the ions to each other.
 The two charge centers initially increase their distance (the molecule polarizes).
 When that disturbance is strong enough, the ions can entirely separate (the molecule ionizes).
-The local electric field fluctuates, so their state is dynamic: the molecules dissociate, and the free ions recombine.
-Depending on their environment, the substances can exist in base, ionized, and polarized states (and behaviors).
+The local electrical field fluctuates, so their state is dynamic: molecules dissociate, and free ions recombine.
+Furthermore, the process also plays an important role in the energy supply of neurons: \gls{ATP} hydrolyzes molecules, and the electrical field near the membrane moves ions to the "condenser plates", thereby accumulating "potential energy".
+(The claim that the ions pass through ion channels by using the "downhill method" does not use energy, is wrong: they are accelerated by the condenser's field and consume energy in that way.)
+Depending on their environment, substances can exist in base, ionized, and polarized states (and exhibit corresponding behaviors).

+(In physics, the term 'polarization' is reserved for the redistribution of charges in multiply charged systems without generating an external current.
+Changes in the membrane's potential difference are a consequence of complete charge separation (and the movement of slow charges), even though, unfortunately, physiology refers to it as polarization.
+As discussed below, true polarization is also present, which confuses the description.
+External currents contribute to the changes of potential.)

-In biological cells, a small (approximately $10^{-3}$) portion of the molecules dissociates (i.e., the ions separate from their counterparts with opposite charges), and they move freely within the volume.
-In other words, the electrolyte liquid can then conduct electricity due to the mobility of the positive and negative ions.
-The rest of the molecules can be more or less polarized, allowing for the possibility of producing an internal electric field in the solution.
+In biological cells, in a resting state, a small (approximately $10^{-3}$) fraction of the molecules dissociates (i.e., ions separate from their counterparts with opposite charges) and moves freely within the volume.
+In other words, the electrolyte liquid can conduct electricity (under the effect of an electrical or thermodynamic field) because the positive and negative ions are mobile.
+The remaining molecules can be more or less polarized, allowing the possibility of generating an internal electrical field in the solution.
+In a transition state, all components (including ions, molecules, and \gls{ATP}) have gradients, and they move towards their balanced state.